Back to All Events

 FOOD.
 The culinary experience is a large part of why we travel.
 At Craigardan, food and agriculture are integral to our understanding of and care for place and community.
 The creation and sharing of beautiful meals is an opportunity to come together, to learn about each other, to share stories, good wine, and laughter.
 This translates to inspired creativity, becoming better writers, and making better work.

 Relaxed breakfasts with fresh fruit, baked goods, cereals, yogurt, and eggs will be buffet-style each morning.
 For lunch and dinner we will eat fresh, local food from the sea and land.
-Dietary restrictions can be accommodated, but it’s best to come with an open mind, and an open palette.
+Dietary restrictions can be accommodated, but it’s best to come with an open mind, and an open palate.
 Think local flavors including fresh tortillas, avocados, salsas, fish, greens, peppers, beans, rice, and limes.

 Afternoon snacks may be served pool-side, and we’ll make good use of the grill and bar.
 Coffee, tea, and cold drinks will be available all day.